vergecurrency/verge/README.md

 Binary (pre-compiled) wallets are available on all platforms at [http://vergecurrency.com](http://vergecurrency.com/#wallets-top)

-Compiling Linux Wallet on Ubuntu
+Compiling Linux Wallet on Ubuntu/Debian
 ----------------------

 If you have never compiled a wallet in linux before, here are the dependencies you will need: